ohmpatel46/portfolio/README.md

-# A simple portfolio website
+# A simple portfolio website.